Highway Projects Sample Clauses

 AutoNDA by SimpleDocs

 Highway Projects.
-3.3.1 Except as provided by subpart 3.3.2 below or otherwise specified in this subpart, the assignments and assumptions of the USDOT Secretary's responsibilities under subparts 3.1 and 3.2 above shall apply to the environmental review, consultation, or other action pertaining to the environmental review or approval of the following classes of highway projects located within the State of Texas.
-The definition of “highway project” is found at 23 CFR 773.103, and for purposes of this MOU, “highway project” includes eligible preventative maintenance activities.
-The State shall conduct any reevaluations required under 23 CFR 771.129 for projects for which construction is not completed prior to the date of this MOU, in accordance with the provisions of this MOU.
-Prior to approving any CE determination, FONSI, final EIS, or final EIS/ROD, the State shall ensure and document that for any proposed project the design concept, scope, and funding are consistent with the current Transportation Improvement Plan (TIP), Regional Transportation Plan (RTP), or Metropolitan Transportation Plan (MTP).
+3.3.1 Except as provided in subpart 3.3.2 of this MOU or otherwise specified in this subpart, the assignments and assumptions of the USDOT Secretary's responsibilities under subparts 3.1 and 3.2 of this MOU shall apply to the environmental review, consultation, or any other action pertaining to the environmental review or approval of the following classes of highway projects located within the State of Arizona.
+The definition of "highway project" is found at 23 CFR 773.103, and for purposes of this MOU, "highway project" includes eligible preventative maintenance activities.
+ADOT shall conduct any reevaluation required by 23 CFR 771.129 for projects for which construction is not completed prior to the date of this MOU in accordance with the provisions of this MOU.
+Prior to approving any CE determination, FONSl, final EIS, or final EIS/ROD, ADOT shall ensure and document that for any proposed project the design concept, scope, and funding are consistent with the current Transportation Improvement Program (TIP), Regional Transportation Plan (RTP), or Metropolitan Transportation Plan (MTP), as applicable.
+All Class I, or EIS projects, that are funded by FHWA or require FHWA approvals, with the exception of the following projects: a.
+South Mountain Freeway b.
+Interstate 11 (I-11) Corridor Tier 1 EIS, Nogales to Wickenburg c.
+Sonoran Corridor Tier 1 Environmental Impact Statement

 Highway Projects.
 Execute the enclosed documents as provided by Article 1306 of the specifications.